MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/using-mobilefirst-cli-in-eclipse/index.md

 ## {{ site.data.keys.product_adj }} Commands
-To access {{ site.data.keys.product }}'s shortcuts right click the root project directory and navigate to **IBM MobileFirst Foundation**.
+To access {{ site.data.keys.product }} shortcuts, right-click the root project directory and navigate to **IBM MobileFirst Foundation**.
 Here you will be able to select from the following commands:

 | Menu option         | Action                                                                                                                                       | MobileFirst command-line interface equivalent |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|